andersoncleyson/event-monitoring-lab/README.md

 # Monitoring Analyze Test

 This project implements a complete, virtualized monitoring environment for analyzing transaction data from CSV files.
-During data analysis, Python was used to understand the anomaly type.

-This project implements a complete, virtualized monitoring environment for analyzing transaction data from CSV files.
 The stack uses Python to understand anomaly behavior, Prometheus for collecting and storing metrics, Grafana for visualization and dashboards, and a custom Go Exporter to read the data and expose it to Prometheus.
 The entire environment is orchestrated with Docker and Docker Compose, making it portable and easy to configure.

 ### Analyzing CSVs